manismk/jsquizz/README.md

-# jsquizz
+# jsQuizz

-Jsquizz is quiz app about javascirpt
+JsQuizz is quiz app about javascirpt